-If long term use of ibuprofen is linked to hypogonadism, what does this mean for muscle growth?
-Might taking ibuprofen for years reduce muscle growth?
+If long term use of ibuprofen is linked to hypogonadism, might this reduce muscle growth?
+Could taking ibuprofen for years reduce muscle growth?
 What about other OTC analgesic non-steroidal anti inflammatory meds, like aspirin?

 For years, I cautioned athletes against long term use of COX2 inhibitors (NSAIDs like ibuprofen, aspirin etc.) when they performed bouts of exercise close to each other because of speculation the same chemicals NSAIDs inhibited (prostaglandins) to reduce pain might also be involved in muscle recovery.

-Given that ibuprofen might promote sub-clinical hypogonadism (also called compensated hypogandism), leading to reduced testosterone, a natural extrapolation would be to assume these drugs also reduce muscle growth.
+Given that Advil might promote sub-clinical hypogonadism (compensated hypogandism), leading to reduced testosterone, a natural extrapolation would be to assume these drugs also reduce muscle growth.
 Its interesting to discuss but research linking anti-inflammatory drugs to reduced muscle hypertrophy or muscle strength needs more research.

 Speaking of exercise, remember that NSAIDs might also impair kidney function.
 Kidney failure is also a symptom of rhabdomyolysis (muscle fiber death).
-This is another reason to be cautious of OTC pain medications after exercise.
+If you have kidney problems, speak to your doctor about OTC pain medications after exercise.